 Watercolor has been my medium of choice for about thirty-five years.
-Early works ranged from still life’s to figures to landscape, and for a time I found my niche in painting architecture; from beautiful older structures with character the grittiest of dilapidated high rise apartment buildings with rusty fire escapes and broken windows.
+Early works ranged from still lifes to figures to landscape, and for a time I found my niche in painting architecture; from beautiful older structures with character to the grittiest of dilapidated, high-rise apartment buildings with rusty fire escapes and broken windows.

-Eventually holding a brush in my right hand and a photograph in my left, trying to stay faithful to the appearance of the actual building, grew tiresome.
-I began to explore organic subject matter, from direct observation, my imagination, and yes, photographs.
+Eventually, holding a brush in my right hand and a photograph in my left, trying to stay faithful to the appearance of the actual building, grew tiresome.
+I began to explore organic subject matter, from direct observation, my imagination, and my own photographs.